You’ve probably heard: Online Estate Agents are a shitload cheaper than using the regular high-street agent.

 - Look on Rightmove and/or Zoopla for similar properties for sale in the same area.
 You’ll also be able to access historical data showing ‘recent sales’, which is always useful.
 At the very least, you’ll be able to get a pretty accurate estimation.

-- Many online estate agents provide a free valuation service!
-But be warned, most of them will valuate your property based on current and recent house-selling statistics, which will largely entail perusing websites like Rightmove and Zoopla, from the comfort of their own office (i.e. an agent will visit your property).
-So needless to say, those valuations aren’t always accurate.
+- Many online estate agents provide a free online valuation tool!
+But be warned, they aren’t always accurate.
 However, if you use a ‘Hybrid online estate agent‘ (which is a cross-breed between an online agent and a traditional high-street agent), you’ll be able to benefit from a local agent visiting your property to conduct a proper valuation.
-If you don’t want to use a Hybrid Agent (they do cost a few hundred quid extra), it’s best to do the following…

 - Contact a few local estate agents and get them to conduct a valuation!
 Most agents will do it for free with no obligations.
 But it’s always recommended to ensure that before agreeing to the valuation!
 ‘Cause ya’ know, most agents are greasy snake-oil bastards.